 In this issue, four case reports illustrate the use of the clinical practice guideline for individuals with peripheral vestibular hypofunction.
 Wendy Carender applies the clinical practice guideline to a patient with an acute unilateral vestibular hypofunction following a surgical resection of a right vestibular schwannoma.
 Diron Cassidy and Amy Yorke describe the use of the clinical practice guideline to treat an individual with a subacute unilateral peripheral hypofunction following a right labyrinthitis.
 Eric Anson and Wendy Carender discuss the use of the clinical practice guideline to guide intervention for a patient with a chronic unilateral vestibular hypofunction with comorbid anxiety, depression, migraine, and motion sensitivity.
 Finally, Eric Anson demonstrates the use of the clinical practice guidelines to inform the plan of care for an individual with chronic bilateral vestibular hypofunction with complaints of severe imbalance and oscillopsia.
-All four case reports demonstrate positive outcomes for patients when the recommendations in the clinical practice guideline update are followed.
-Also in this issue, Erin Greenler provides a review of the article, "A survey of entry-level physical therapy education content for vestibular rehabilitation" by Galgon, et al.
+All four case reports demonstrate positive outcomes for patients when the recommendations in the clinical practice, "A survey of entry-level physical therapy education content for vestibular rehabilitation" by Galgon, et al.